-Then, when the employee's balance of accrued leave is down to two weeks, the City would provide the employee with 5.8 weeks of Supplemental Paid Family Leave, so that the employee's twelve week family leave may be a fully paid leave.
+a)d)Then, when the employee's balance of accrued leave is down to two weeks, the City would provide the employee with 5.8 weeks of Supplemental Paid Family Leave, so that the employee's twelve week family leave may be a fully paid leave.budgeted FTE.

-If the qualifying event is the birth, adoption or foster care placement of a child and both parents work for the City and meet the eligibility requirements, the total Supplemental Paid Family leave available to the couple is 12 weeks.
-The City may grant leave to only one parent at time.

-The employee must use all but two weeks of their accrued leave before using Supplemental Paid Family leave.

-Supplemental Paid Family Leave may not be cashed out under any circumstance.
+- b)e) If the qualifying event is the birth, adoption or foster care placement of a child and both parents work for the City and meet the eligibility requirements, the total Supplemental Paid Family leave available to the couple is 12 weeks.
+The City may grant leave to only one parent at time.both parents will independently have the equivalent of 12 weeks available to them for bonding with a new child or for child placement.
+In these circumstances the employees should coordinate with their supervisors to ensure that there is no negative impact to business operations for their requested time off.
+Any overlap of both parents taking the same time period off for bonding should be coordinated with their supervisor(s) in advance. - c)f)TheIn no circumstances may an employee must use all but two weeks ofSPFML in combination with PFML and receive more than their accrued leave before using Supplemental Paid Family leaveregular paycheck amount. - d)g)Supplemental Paid Family LeaveSPFML may not be cashed out under any circumstance. - h) If using SPFML during the initial waiting week, or while waiting for the leave approval, and the leave is denied from the State, the employee will be required to pay back any Supplemental monetary benefit that has been received.

-3. Benefit Period, Frequency, and Concurrency
+2.3.
+Benefit Period, Frequency, and Concurrency

-Supplemental Paid Family Leave must begin and be completed within twelve months of the qualifying event.
+Supplemental Paid Family Leave must begin and May be completed within twelve months of the qualifying event.

-An employee may use Supplemental Paid Family Leave on an intermittent or part-time basis, as long as it is consistent with the department's operational needs, and is approved in writing by the employee's director prior to the leave.

-Supplemental Paid Family Leave will run concurrently with the City's family and medical leave, and federal and state family and medical leave laws, to the fullest extent permitted by law.
-Supplemental Paid Family Leave is limited to a maximum of 12 weeks a year, calculated on a rolling 12 month period from the start of the supplemental paid family leave.
+- a) An employee may use Supplemental Paid Family Leaveused on an a continuous or intermittent or part-time basis, as long as it is consistent with the department's operational needs, and is approved in writing by the employee's director prior to the leave.
+PFML. - b) Supplemental Paid Family Leave Will run concurrently with the City's family and medical leave, and federal and state family and medical leave laws, to the fullest extent permitted by law.
+Supplemental Paid Family Leave PFML. - c) Is limited to a maximum of 12 weeks aper calendar year, calculated on a rolling 12 month. - b)d) May be used to cover the waiting period from (first week) of PFML if the start of the supplemental paid family employee lacks enough leave accruals.

-4. Job Protection and Health Benefits
+2. Job Protection and Health Benefits

-Supplemental Paid Family Leave is protected leave.
+3.4.
+Heath Benefits Supplemental Paid Family Leave is protected leave.
 Barring required budget cuts or layoffs, an employee's job cannot be eliminated while the employee is on Supplemental Paid Family leave.
 Further, no retaliatory action may be taken against an employee for participating or planning to participate in the program.